vruusmann/blog/_posts/2018-12-06-jpmml_evaluator_api_builder_pattern.md

 Second, the "secondary state" is concerned with control and configuration.
 There are a number of factory-related fields that can be set and reset using mutator methods.

 The `ModelEvaluatorBuilder` class is not thread-safe.
-However, it is possible to effectively "freeze" its instances by casting them to instances of the super interface `EvaluatorBuilder`, which does not expose any mutator methods:
+However, it is possible to effectively "freeze" its instances by casting them to instances of the `EvaluatorBuilder` super interface, which does not expose any mutator methods:

 ``` java
 EvaluatorBuilder evaluatorBuilder = new ModelEvaluatorBuilder(pmml)